skdeep2001/proxyredis/README.md

 ## Notes
 The HTTP server with a stub cache was tested with [**wrk**](https://github.com/wg/wrk) during development to understand the performance of the HTTP frontend with sync vs async frameworks provided by Python.
 The wrk integration is not included in the repo at this time.

+Minimum core count for this setup: HTTPD x n + ReqProcessor x m + Redis x 1.
+In the current design n=1 and can be increased, m=1 (needs concurrent LRUCache for m > 1) => min core count = 3 since Redis is running on the same server.
+A few cores should also be required to test the client load generator.

 The builds were done in a Ubuntu VM on VirtualBox using a relatively older laptop and 4 cores.
 However any performance impact is likely limited by the python interpreter overhead, so fine tuning may have limited value.

 ```
 $ lscpu
 Architecture:                    x86_64